All Episodes

 News Roundup Information Overload Hour.

-There's our new friend, comrade.
+There's our new friend, Comrade.

-I never answer any questions, the Blasio.
+I never answer any questions, de Blasio.

-Um, and that was a look.
+And that was a look.

 I feel sorry for the guy.